-2. Antidegradation.
+1. Antidegradation.
 This Order complies with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution 68-16.
-Except for ammonia, the Order continues the status quo with respect to the level of discharge authorized in the previous order, which is the baseline by which to measure whether degradation will occur.
-This Order does not allow for an increased flow or reduced level of treatment relative to the previous order.
+It does not authorize lowering water quality as compared to the level of discharge authorized in the previous order, which is the baseline by which to measure whether degradation will occur.
+This Order does not allow for an increased discharge flow rate, a reduced level of treatment, or less stringent effluent limitations relative to the previous order.